A Simple Boosting Framework for Transshipment: Applications

-A particularly successful type of a preconditioner for transshipment has been the linear cost approximator.
-The successes of such a preconditioner include the first $m^{1 + o(1)}$ algorithm for transshipment in the centralized model~\cite{She17b} and the first $\tilde{O}(m)$-work and $\tilde{O}(1)$-depth parallel shortest path algorithm~\cite{AndoniSZ20, Li20}.
+A particularly successful type of approximator for transshipment has been the linear cost approximator.
+The successes of such an approximator include the first $m^{1 + o(1)}$ algorithm for transshipment in the centralized model~\cite{She17b} and the first $\tilde{O}(m)$-work and $\tilde{O}(1)$-depth parallel shortest path algorithm~\cite{AndoniSZ20, Li20}.

-\begin{definition} An $\alpha$-approximate linear cost approximator for a weighted graph $G$ is a $k \times n$ matrix $P$, such that, for any proper demand $d$ it holds that \end{definition}
+\begin{definition} An $\alpha$-approximate linear cost approximator for a weighted graph $G$ is a $k \times n$ matrix $P$, such that, for any proper demand $d$ it holds that $\norm{d}_\opt \le \norm{P d}_1 \le \alpha \norm{d}_\opt .$ \end{definition}